Joanna Kaiser

-Joanna Kaiser (born 1967 in Krakow, Poland) is a Polish artist.
-Between 1986 and 1991 she studied at the Academy of Fine Arts in Cracow.
+Joanna Kaiser (born 1967) is a Polish artist.
+Between 1986 and 1991 she studied at the Academy of Fine Arts in Kraków.
 After graduation in drawing, she started to work as an assistant at the department of Graphic Arts.
 Now as a faculty professor she teaches drawing.
-Joanna Kaiser is a draughtsman, painter and printmaker currently living and working in Krakow, Poland.
+Joanna Kaiser is a draughtsman, painter and printmaker currently living and working in Kraków, Poland.